-Originally a traditional Department of Anatomy at its inception as a component of the Long Island College of Medicine, the department was transferred to the present campus in the mid-fifties under the aegis of the State University of New York with the creation of the new Downstate Medical Center.
-The first chairman, James B. Hamilton, assembled an able group of young anatomists, biochemists, electron microscopists and neuroanatomists to staff its curriculum in classical gross, microscopic, developmental and neural anatomy.
-The diverse background and training of the faculty favored the formation of a thriving and well-funded research and graduate training program with an overall emphasis on ageing and human genetics.
-The next chairman, Donald A. Fishman, who was recruited from the University of Chicago in the mid-seventies, modernized the EM facility and brought in many new faculty with training in cell and molecular biology.
-Dr. Fishman transformed the department into a Department of Cell Biology in keeping with changing emphases in teaching and research prevalent at that time.
-Some of the senior faculty currently active in teaching and research have witnessed the Department's evolution.
-Since Dr. Siddiqui joined the department as chair, eight new faculty members with expertise in modern techniques in cellular and biological science were recruited.
-There has also been a steady increase in extramural funding for reasearch illustrated by a three-fold increase during 1997 to 2001.
+Originally established as a traditional Department of Anatomy as part of the Long Island College of Medicine, the department was transferred to the new Downstate Medical Center in central Brooklyn in the mid-50s under the aegis of the State University of New York.
+The first chairman, James B. Hamilton, assembled a group of young anatomists, biochemists, electron microscopists and neuroanatomists to staff its curriculum in classical gross, microscopic, developmental and neural anatomy.
+The diverse background and training of the faculty favored the formation of a thriving and well-funded research and graduate training program with an overall emphasis on aging and human genetics.
+The next chairman, Donald A. Fishman, recruited from the University of Chicago in the mid-70s, developed an EM facility and transformed the department into a Department of Anatomy and Cell Biology in keeping with the changes in teaching and research.